marcysutton/axe-angular1-demo/README.md

 ## Testing

 There are two kinds of tests in the axe-angular1-demo application: Unit tests and end-to-end tests.
+The aXe example can be found in the [end-to-end test](./e2e-tests/scenarios.js).

 ### Running Unit Tests